exoplatform/exo-documentation/docs/SpaceTemplates.rst

 | **uri**           | ``string``       | The URI of the application in the page node.                            |
 +-------------------+------------------+-------------------------------------------------------------------------+

-In this example, you can define the banner image "banner.png" to the path */conf/social-extension/social/space-template/custom/* of your extension.
+In this example, you can define the banner image "banner.png" to the path ``custom-form.war!/WEB-INF/conf/social-extension/social/space-template/custom/`` of your extension.

 .. tip:: You can add translations for both space template name and description:
-- for space template name, add the property *space.template.$TEMPLATE_NAME* (for this example *space.template.custom*)
+- for space template name, add the property ``space.template.$TEMPLATE_NAME`` (for this example *space.template.custom*)
-- for space template description, add the property *space.template.description.$TEMPLATE_NAME* (for this example *space.template.description.custom*)
+- for space template description, add the property ``space.template.description.$TEMPLATE_NAME`` (for this example *space.template.description.custom*)

 .. _PLFDevGuide.SpaceTemplates.Extend: